QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 # SVG blur filter

 A real depth of field effect would require us to track the relative depth values of all elements, z-order them and then apply the appropriate blur to each one.
 If we wanted to do that we'd be far better off using WebGL.
-However, we can achieve a poor-mans version realtively simply because we know that the camera will have a fixed focus on the center of the image.
+However, we can achieve a poor-mans version relatively simply because we know that the camera will have a fixed focus on the center of the image.

 Adding a blur effect in SVG requires creating a filter.
 A filter is in many ways like a mask, but instead of using the standard graphics elements, you use custom filter primitives.
 In this case we want to use `feGaussianBlur` (the `stdDeviation` attribute controls the strength of the effect) -